 Those who have only taken such supplements may come to believe that all vitamin supplements are not effective and won't help them when in reality if they had tried a high quality product that is well absorbed they would probably have quite a different opinion.

 I recommend taking a product that derives 100% of its vitamins and minerals from whole foods rather than the common isolated synthetic source.
 Nutrients sourced from whole food contain the co-factors that nature provides to aid in the assimilation of the nutrient.
 It is estimated that nutrients sourced from 100% whole foods have about an 80% assimilation rate, which is good, while isolated synthetic nutrients have only up to a 30% assimilation rate, which means about 70% of the synthetic nutrients are not being properly absorbed and utilized by the body.

 Health Tip: There are some supplement companies that add whole foods to their vitamin and mineral product so they appear to be a whole food product.
-However, the recommended daily values of vitamins and minerals in the product are synthetic.
+However, the recommended daily values of the vitamins and minerals in the product are synthetic.

 Look on the label for confirmation that the product is 100% whole food and does not contain any synthetic nutrients.

-Please note: I always recommend everyone consult their private healthcare provider about taking any health or nutritional products.
+Please note: I always recommend everyone consult their private healthcare provider about taking any health or nutritional products or changing their diet.